CombatCovid/website-ux-design/README.md

 # Combat Covid
-## Easy to find and replicate hardware designs to combat covid19 around the world
+## Easy to find hardware designs to replicate and combat covid19 around the world
 - Help me!
 I am a just designer with some frontend experience
 - 👉 [Join the chat](https://discord.gg/HaXuRQ5)
 - Take a look at the [project board](https://github.com/CombatCovid/SPA-website/projects/2?fullscreen=true)
-- Comment on issues
+- Take over a feature in the issues
 - Open a new issue

 **Technology stack**: GraphQL, Apollo(?), Vuejs, Gridsome

-## People are currently developing many solutions and initiaves
+## Why doing this and what is the problem ?
 Around the world many initiatives are poping up to mitigate the shortage of equipment and accesories to treat covid19.
 Many designs and groups working on them have been released in various ways and formats.
 This has been happening through different channels, websites.
 Here is a [**list of initiatives**](https://openhardware4.me/open-hardware-leaders.github.io/covid19.html).

-### The challenge is to reuse, curate and present this data with the support of the experts and make it accessible, maintainable and easy to use around the world
+**The problem we are trying to solve**: The designs(data) being generated is not easy to find, is in different languages, and when it scales to many people participating it becomes a maze of content.
 Currently the formats, channels and threads are difficult to follow and understand due to the urgency of the moment.
 We would like to help to improve the process of finding, deciding, replicating and deploying these equipments.

 ## How we would like to contribute to this spontaneous response around the world
 - Improve accessibility of the current designs